fcsonline/drill/README.md

 ```

 As you can see you can play with interpolations in different ways.
 This
-will let you specify a benchmank with different request and
+will let you specify a benchmank with different requests and
 dependencies between them.

 ## Install